biomollycules/biomollycules/README.md

 <!---
-bambibytes/bambibytes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+mollymilkhoney/mollymilkhoney is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.

 <html>
     <img src="">
 </html> --->

 ## HEY!
-I'M MOLLY @ MOLLYMILKHONEY 🕊️ 🧸 🦋
+I'M ☆ Molly @ MOLLYMILKHONEY
 ### (っ◔◡◔)っ 𝘼𝙗𝙤𝙪𝙩 𝙈𝙚
 I am  a Software Engineer.<br>
 I am passionate about wearable technology and medical devices, <br>